One of the more outlandish and remarkable stories about Ray Bourbon is that he rode with Pancho Villa. In drag.

 After Ray was put in jail for conspiracy to commit murder, his defense lawyer, William W. Bell, as taken aback by the eccentric old man he had signed on to defend.
 Ray told outrageous stories about knowing major figures like Bob Hope and Mae West – Bell was doubtful, but, at Ray’s urging, called them up and found out that Ray was telling the truth.

-Something similar happened with Ray’s claims about riding with Pancho Villa, but eventually he became convinced there was something to the story.
-He recalled talking with Ray about it in an interview in 1979.
+Something similar happened with Ray’s claims about riding with Pancho Villa.
+Eventually Ray’s lawyer became convinced there was something to the story.
+In a 1979 interview, Bell recalled talking with Ray about Villa.

 The Pancho Villa thing — I thought the discussion of the invasion of Columbus, New Mexico, was interesting because he was apparently there, held by the United States authorities, and was going to be shot for gun-running.
 He knew a lot about Villa, apparently had known him for years.